Suggested Reading

 - Is Class an Identity?
 On Class-Identitarianism by Matt Drabek.
 29 April 2019.
 An explanation of class and how it is not merely an identity like others.
 The political right uses phony identity groups to divide humans: mundane categories, like hobbies, to more prominent identities, like race and sex.
 Unlike identity politics or even "intersectionality", class politics is not about respect - it is about obliterating the class system.
 (This echoes Walter Benn Michaels' point in a talk from 2006.)

 - A Response to Clover and Singh by Adolph Reed Jr. and Walter Benn Michaels.
 1 June 2023.
-Race-based politics are the "left wing" or neoliberalism. (summary) If liberals want to obsess over race (and racial minorities), universalist class-based politics disproportionately benefit minorities anyway, in addition to the poor of the racial majority.
+Race-based politics are the "left wing" of neoliberalism. (summary) If liberals want to obsess over race (and racial minorities), universalist class-based politics disproportionately benefit minorities anyway, because minorities make up much of the poor.

 - The Rise and (Likely) Fall of Wokeness by Vivek Chibber.
 20 March 2025.
 Identity politics has been used by elites within minority groups to advance their own economic interests.
 It eventually mutated into "wokeness", which historically failed to address inequalities between workers and landlords/business owners, let alone those between minority groups.
 Diversity initiatives, as they currently exist, along with cultural policing are phenomena perpetrated by elites and their adjacents for their own benefit.